rusini/manool/_drafts/new_intro.md

 ---
 ---
 ---

+achieves the above goals while being based on an open (homoiconic) approach to language design.
+Also, to achieve those goals, MANOOL introduces a non-so-prevalent data model, called non-referential semantics, and supports so-called move operations, which suggests that introducing a new language is simpler than trying to extend an existing one.

+Achieving contradictory goals is hard and may lead to complex and difficult to adopt designs.
+MANOOL achieves the above goals while being based on an open
+(homoiconic) approach to language design.
+Also, to achieve those goals, MANOOL introduces a non-so-prevalent data model, called non-referential semantics, and supports so-called move operations, which suggests that introducing a new language is simpler than trying to extend an existing one.

+More than with anything else, MANOOL is compatible with the basic, C/C++, run-time environment and is implemented itself in C++, which allows for easier integration of programs with many existing libraries and native APIs (which is the case for some scripting languages and not for another).
+Although MANOOL has a high-level dynamic semantics, which normally means quite low run-time performance, the goal for the upcoming version of the language and its translator is to achieve the performance only marginally below that of the most sophisticated, high-end dynamic-language engines in the market (such as V8 and LuaJIT).

 In addition to the above, MANOOL provides a combination of the following features.
 Pick one or more of them that apply in your case: